 Medical Marijuana Business License | Marijuana Enforcement Division – Visit the official website of the Colorado Marijuana Enforcement Division to learn more about licenses for medicinal cannabis businesses.
 You can find out what an application packet must include, the labor and employment requirements and local authority licensing.

 Retail Marijuana Business License | Marijuana Enforcement Division – Follow the link provided to find more information about applying for a retail marijuana business license.
 You can find additional information about state tax licensing, required fingerprints and where the application should be delivered.

 Clifton Black will assist you in every aspect of the marijuana business formation process.
 Call (719) 328-1616 to schedule a time to speak with him more about your marijuana business plans.
-Law Offices of Clifton Black, P.C. assist clients in Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, PC assist clients in Colorado Springs, Denver, and Littleton.